smr310/travelbak-client/README.md

 ## Motivation

 I love to travel.
-I wanted to create an app that can serve as a central repository for your thoughts and memories while travelling.
+I wanted to create an app that can serve as a central repository for your thoughts and memories while traveling.

 ## Screenshots